 Not showering.
-Not doing a stellar job on my teeth.
-Not really cooking – sandwiches and cereal make up most of my meals, not counting the binges of the last two nights.
-I chalk those up to laziness too – too lazy to make the effort to fight my eating disorder.
+Not brushing my teeth.
+Not even cooking – sandwich or cereal make up most of my meal choices, not counting the binges of the last two nights.
+I chalk those up to laziness too – too lazy to fight my eating disorder.

-It’s been a stressful week but I’m not letting that factor into my current reality.
+It’s been a stressful week during a stressful time of year, but I’m not letting that factor into my current reality.

-Except, as I was on my way to pick up a friend for coffee this morning – I’m making an effort to reconnect; I’ve been lazy about that too –a thought popped into my head (sometimes I wonder where these random thoughts come from.
+Except, as I was on my way to pick up a friend for coffee this morning – I’m making an effort to reconnect; I’ve been lazy about that too – a thought popped into my head (sometimes I wonder where random thoughts come from.
 Who generates them?
 It’s a puzzle).

-Because I know depression makes people this way.
-I know it makes me this way.
-So why have I been spending so much time of late chastising myself for my lack of action?
+Because depression makes people feel this way.
+It makes me feel this way.
+So why have I been spending so much time chastising myself for my lack of action?
 I know my mood has tanked.
 I know I’m struggling.
 Why am I refusing to give myself a break on the behavioural changes that come when the mood shifts?

 Historically, I get shit done.

-I’m the person does what’s needed, who can always be counted on, who can handle one more job, one more thing, one more wafer-thin mint.
-Or, I was.
+I’m the person who does what’s needed, who can always be counted on, and who can handle one more job, one more thing, one more wafer-thin mint.
+Or, rather, I used to be.

-I lost it.
-I lost it the ability when I had my little breakdown four years back.
+I’ve lost it.
+I lost it when I had my little breakdown in 2014.
 That’s a long time to be struggling.
 It feels like forever.
 You forget that there was a time when things were different.
 You forget that you used to handle stress.
 You forget that you used to shower, and do your hair, and get dressed every day.
 Self-criticism forgets to give credit where it’s due; it becomes global.

 You’re lazy, and you’ve always been lazy.

 I’m not taking very good care of myself right now.
-This is completely true.
-I’m depressed, and personal problems are leaving me feeling overwhelmed.
+The depression and various personal problems leave me feeling overwhelmed.
 But I’m not lazy and I have to remember to counter that particular train of thought.

-Depression makes the everyday and the mundane brutally hard.
+Depression makes the daily and mundane seriously hard.
 Everything is a mountain.
-Even starting the journey is a challenge.
+Even starting is a challenge.
 Taking small steps feels monumental.

 People mock the participation ribbon.
-Everyone gets them and so they’re seen as being, at best, a celebration of mediocrity.
-But I think sometimes it’s important to get credit for playing the game.
+Everyone gets them and so they’re seen as a celebration of mediocrity.
+But sometimes it’s important to get credit for playing the game.